Want to contribute? Fork us in GitHub!

 a.with rnd.next > @

-In this case first call to rnd generates new random object.
-Each consecutive call to rnd.next produces next float value in random sequence.
-Values produced by random.next are normally distributed in range 0..1.
-Under the hood random.next uses Linear congruential method to generate next random element.
+In this case, the first call to rnd generates a new random object.
+Each consecutive call to rnd.next produces the next float value in the random sequence.
+Values produced by random.next are normally distributed in the range 0..1.
+Under the hood, random.next uses the linear congruential method to generate the next random element.

 [args...] > equal-app